xythobuz/xythobuz.github.io/input/projects/3d-printing/ikea-lack.md

 For the middle level of the tower, I added some pieces of wood to make more space, so it can fit my large printer comfortably.

+I also mounted various tools that I often need while working with the printer to the side of the top Lack feet, just using some nails.
+This includes snips, a razor blade scraper, tweezers and a brass brush for the nozzle.

 <!--%
 lightgallery([
+    [ "img/lack_corner.jpg", "Closer view of mounting bracket" ],
+    [ "img/lack_extension.jpg", "Wooden extensions" ],
+    [ "img/lack_tools.jpg", "Tools mounted on extension" ],
     [ "img/lack-simple-bracket.png", "Design of my mounting bracket" ]
 ])
 %-->